 Hunting Tips for Calculating Ballistics with a Chronograph

-In long range hunting and shooting, knowing your bullet's velocity is a major factor in calculating ballistics.
+In long-range hunting and shooting, knowing your bullet's velocity is a major factor in calculating ballistics.
 Ballistics is the flight characteristics of an object (in this case, a bullet.)

-To find out your velocity when long range hunting, you need a tool called a chronograph.
+To find out your velocity when long-range hunting, you need a tool called a chronograph.

 I am currently using the Pro Chrono.
-It measures velocity from 22-7,000 ft per second.
-It can record up to 9 strings of 99 shots each and then review the data to find average velocity and extreme spread.
+It measures velocity from 22-7,000 ft per second and records up to 9 strings of 99 shots each, then review the data to find average velocity and extreme spread.
 It isn’t the fancy but it does the job for me.

 Every rifle is different, and factors such as barrel length can affect velocity.
-Reloading manuals may tell you a velocity based on their test rifle, but in my experience rifles can differ from the ones in the manuals.
+Reloading manuals may tell you a velocity based on their test rifle, but in my experience, rifles can differ from the ones in the manuals.